ayl48/FastRobots/source/Lab6.md

 I also include my clamping code for wind-up protection in my orient_pid function.
 The clamp flag, activated in **SET_CONSTRAINT**, controls the conditional that encompasses the clamping code.

 ### Programming Implementation Notes
-The  cannot currently be adjusted while the robot is running or moving forward/backward, but I may add this functionality in a future lab through a new command to allow real-time modifications.
+The orientation cannot currently be adjusted while the robot is running or moving forward/backward, but I may add this functionality in a future lab through a new command to allow real-time modifications.
 This command can be easily implemented by simply modifying the current target_angle variable in the code.
 This variable is passed as an argument when the orient_pid function is called.
 Real-time  adjustments are useful for stunts, enabling dynamic orientation control during complex movements like flips or sharp turns, helping the robot reach the desired angle at the right moment.

 ## Lab Tasks